DreamUnibucTeam/Reinforced-Flappy-Bird/README.md

 4. Add less randomization to new generated pipes (add start_y = [20, 30, 40, …, 90] and select a random one of them)
 5. Modify the PIPE_HEIGHT in SimpleEnv and in RGBEnv
 6. Maybe remove the score mark (in FlappyBirdEnvRGB.render, make show_score=False)
-7. Retrieve velocity from env
+7. Retrieve velocity from env (add with_velocity: bool = True to simple env's get observation and reset and step)